SHOP

 What makes the Lexus LBX a good crossover?

-Introduced in late 2023, the LBX is Lexus’s newest model as well as its smallest.
-It’s more modern-looking than other Lexus models and previews a new styling direction for the brand, but there are still some familiar features like the full-length rear lightbar.
+It’s more modern-looking than other Lexus models and brings a new styling direction for the brand.
+Though there are still some familiar features like the full-length rear lightbar.

-Being a much newer model, its 1.5-litre petrol engine promises world-class thermal efficiency and the battery promises better power density.
+Its 1.5-litre petrol engine promises world-class thermal efficiency, and the battery promises better power density.

 All in all, it’s a hybrid system that should deliver consistently high mpg figures.